Introduction to Azure Functions

 - Publish: Either code or docker can be deployed.

 - Runtime Stack: Choose runtime stack according to your favourite programming language.

 - Storage Account: Choose storage account required for function app processing.
 You can either choose an existing storage account or can create a new one.

 - Operating System: Choose an operating system based on the requirement.
 It can be either Windows or Linux.

 - Plan: There are 3 types of plan while hosting a function.
 The default is the Consumption plan.
 This is pay as you go type of plan.
 The cost will be charged only when the function runs.
-The hosting plan needs to be decided based on the requirement, such as function scalability, Vnet connectivity, etc. There are 3 types of plan:
+The hosting plan needs to be decided based on the requirement, such as function scalability, Vnet connectivity, etc. There are 3 types of plans:

 1. Consumption Plan: This is a pay-as-you-go type of plan.
 The cost will be charged only when the function runs.
 Resources are dynamically added or removed based on the events, so azure takes care of scalability.
 Execution time out can be configured based on the requirement.
 Multiple apps running in the same region can consume the same plan.
-Billing can be done based on a number of executions, memory used and execution time.
+Billing can be done based on the number of executions, memory used, and execution time.

-2. Premium Plan: It is basically an extension of consumption plan with some additional provided features such as Vnet connectivity, unlimited execution duration, Perpetually warm instance.
-In the premium plan, billing is done based on the number of cores used per second, a number of pre-warmed instances.
+2. Premium Plan: It is basically an extension of the consumption plan with some additional provided features such as Vnet connectivity, unlimited execution duration, Perpetually warm instance.
+In the premium plan, billing is done based on the number of cores used per second, the number of pre-warmed instances.
 Also, there should be at least one pre-warm instance all the time.
-This means there is a specific monthly cost that will be charged a regardless number of executed apps.
+This means there is a specific monthly cost that will be charged regardless number of executed apps.

 3. Dedicated App Service Plan: As the name suggest this is a dedicated service plan.
-It means there are dedicated set of VM’s for function app.
+It means there are a dedicated set of VM’s for the function app.
 You can also choose your personal image on which functions need to be executed.
 For scalability, More VM’s can be added at runtime manually or Autoscaling can also be enabled.

 Step 5: Click on review and create to review the configurations.